Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: Conclusion

 \section{Conclusion}

 We propose a fully physics-constrained Real2Sim method that generates physically consistent digital twins for highly cluttered scenes from a single RGB-D observation.
 Our method explicitly models inter-object support and contact relations via a hierarchical contact graph and refines object pose and physical properties (e.g., mass, friction, and COM) through differentiable physics-based optimization.
 Experiments in both simulation and the real world show substantial gains in physical stability while maintaining competitive geometric and visual fidelity.
 Real robot experiments further demonstrate that the reconstructed scenes enable reliable simulation of contact-rich pushing interactions.

-Future work includes the extension of this approach to robot policy learning by bridging non-deterministic optimization with domain randomization.
+\rd{\textbf{Limitations.} Although our method can recover a physically plausible scene given a reasonable initialization, it remains limited by severe occlusions and single-view ambiguity.
+For example, a small object may be tightly sandwiched between two larger objects, leaving only a tiny visible region while its contact relationships remain unobserved.
+In such cases, the optimization may get trapped in a poor local minimum, yielding solutions that are physically stable yet visually implausible.
+In addition, our method does not consider advanced appearance models, complex lighting, or shadows under single-view supervision.}